norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ---
 Recently I went about standing up a fresh Continuous Delivery pipeline for a new project.
 The project is a relatively standard containerized stack with nothing exceptional to speak of, and as our exploratory work was already in AWS I decided to launch this CD in AWS CodePipeline.
 Furthermore, we wanted to dogfood our long-term infra management (this project is infra abstraction/automation software) and so opted _not_ to use to or CloudFormation templates - that way we could have a fully "Clickops'd" infrastructure for our tools to reclaim and manage.
 Besides, Clickops is easy right?

 To my surprise, nothing worked.
 Deploying CD for a very standard stack (details to follow) via GUI clicks is a bizarre dance filled with broken states and never-resolvable circular dependencies, magic file/variable names that are either not documented or documented incorrectly (like the variety of spellings for `appspec.yaml / AppSpec.yml / appsec.yml` across AWS CodeDeploy docs), cryptic error codes, and incompatible default settings.
-To be clear, this is not my first infra rodeo - I have set up more complex deployments a
+To be clear, this is not my first infra rodeo;
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzOTc0Nzk1NF19
+eyJoaXN0b3J5IjpbLTQ2NzY1MzQ1Ml19
 -->